Sunday, May 14, 2023

 and flutes through old weirs.

-it tickles purple stalks of Jonah crabs
+it tickles the purple stalks of Jonah crabs,

-shriveling their plump, unctuous eyes.
+shriveling the plump of their unctuous eyes.

 “Boot Cove Bay”

-always an old shoe here,
+always an old shoe here

 and if it vanishes